-This has got to be the quickest and easiest wholemeal soda bread recipe ever.
-Just pop you ingredients into a bowl and give them a quick mix.
+This cheesy wholemeal soda bread with yoghurt has to be the easiest bread recipe ever.
+Just pop your ingredients into a bowl and give them a quick mix.
 Shape into a ball, flatten slightly and pop in the oven.
-No kneading, no yeast, no waiting for it to rise – just mix and bake.
+No kneading, no yeast, no waiting for it to rise - just mix and bake.
 Even a child could do it!

-Normally, I find that quickbreads tend to go stale, and become unappetising the next day.
+Normally, I find that quickbreads tend to go stale and become unappetising the next day.
 But not this one.
-I mixed some leftover chicken with my homemade mayonnaise, and spread onto slices of the wholemeal soda bread the next day, and made a pile of open sandwiches for lunch.
-There wasn’t a crumb left!
+I mixed some leftover chicken with my homemade one-minute mayonnaise, spread it onto slices of wholemeal soda bread the next day, and made a pile of open sandwiches for lunch.
+There wasn't a crumb left!

 - Prep time – 10 minutes